Frequently Asked Questions

 For more information on water heaters, their longevity, and their warranties, give us a call.
 If you would like to have this done – give us a call.
 We’ll be happy check your home and give you a free quote.

-Other than your furnace, water heating is often the single largest cause for your home’s gas or electric bill.
-Improvements here often pay for themselves quickly, and reap huge rewards for your small investment.
+Other than your furnace, water heating is often the single largest cause of your home’s gas or electric bill.
+Improvements here often pay for themselves quickly and reap huge rewards for your small investment.

-When it comes choosing from the various options for water heating, each person’s situation is unique.
-We are able to install a wide range of top-brand electric water heaters, Rinnai tankless gas water heaters, and instant hot-water heaters.
+When it comes to choosing from the various options for water heating, each person’s situation is unique.
+We are able to install a wide range of top-brand electric water heaters, Rinnai tankless gas water heaters, and instant hot water heaters.
 What works best for you is determined by reviewing your household and its water use.

-Do they all need to shower about the same time?
+• Do they all need to shower at about the same time?

-How long are the lines from water heater to outlet?
+• How long are the lines from the water heater to an outlet?

 There are several great options available today to supply both hot and cold running water outdoors.
 Moen, for instance, offers a single-handle hose bibb, which uses both hot and cold water.
 If you are interested, call us and we’ll help you find a system that meets your needs.